 Day 7: Whittier & Anchorage

-If you had your fill of boating, you can learn about Whittier history at the Kenai Mountains-Turnagain Arm National Heritage Area, and find out more about the importance of the Alaskan rail in the region.
+If you had your fill of boating, you can learn about Whittier history at the Kenai Mountains-Turnagain Arm National Heritage Area and find out more about the importance of the Alaskan rail in the region.

-While we did not start from Whittier, we joined tour groups for kayaking and cruising along glaciers in Prince William Sound, and we had a blast!
+While we did not start from Whittier, we joined tour groups for kayaking and cruising by glaciers in Prince William Sound, and we had a blast!
 We kayaked along the Valdez Glacier from Valdez, and our in-laws went on a glacier cruise to Meares Glacier.
 Both were fantastic experiences, which we can only recommend.

 - Distance from Whittier to Anchorage: 60 miles (96 km)